AnthonyCiccone90/pwa-text-editor/README.md

 SO THAT I can reliably retrieve them for later use

 ## Description
 This a a simple text editor used to demonstrate progressive web applicaiton (PWA) functionality using bundling, webpack and WebpackPwaManifest.
+This application is also available when not no internet connection is available.
 Below is a screenshot of how the page will load in the browser.

 ![Alt text](<Screenshot 2023-11-08 at 16.48.36.png>)